Halion777/SaaS/PEPPOL_INTEGRATION_GUIDE.md

 This guide explains the Peppol integration in your SaaS invoicing system.
 It covers the database tables used, files involved, data structures, APIs needed, and step-by-step flows for both client invoices (outbound) and expense invoices (inbound).

+### Important: Client Type Restrictions

+**Peppol sending is only available for professional clients (companies), not individual clients.**

+- **Professional Clients (`client_type = 'company'`):**
+  - Can receive invoices via Peppol network (requires Peppol ID and VAT number)
+  - Can also receive invoices via email
+  - Have Peppol ID and VAT number configured

+- **Individual Clients (`client_type = 'individual'`):**
+  - Can only receive invoices via email
+  - Do not have Peppol ID or VAT number
+  - Email sending uses Resend service (same as quotes)

+When sending an invoice:
+- **Professional clients:** User sees options to send via Peppol or Email
+- **Individual clients:** User directly sees Email option (no Peppol option shown)

 ---

 ## 📊 Tables Used